radcamp/radcamp.github.io/Brisbane2025/setup.md

 ```
 conda deactivate
-bash ./work/Miniconda3-latest-Linux-x86_64.sh
+bash ./work/Miniconda3-latest-Linux-x86_64.sh -b
 ```

-During the miniconda installation follow these directions:
-* Push Enter at the first prompt
-* Push `q` to exit the license agreement
-* Type 'yes' to acknowledge the license agreement
-* Push Enter to confirm the install location (`/home/jovyan/miniconda3`)
-* Type 'yes' to initialize conda
-* After it's finished type 'exit' and then open another terminal.
+After it's finished type 'exit' and then open another terminal.
 Your prompt should now look like this:

 ```
 (base) jovyan@493222dbc32d:~$